-When Disney Cruise Line entered the cruise business in 1999, they made cruising a genuine "family" experience.
+When Disney Cruise Line entered the cruise business in 1998, they made cruising a genuine "family" experience.
 Up until that point, most cruise lines focused mostly on adults, with very little consideration (in services or offerings) given to younger members of the family.
-When the Disney Wonder ship launched in August of 1999, it redefined the cruise industry and its impact over the last ten years has been evident.
+When the Disney Magic launched in July of 1998, it redefined the cruise industry and its impact over the years has been evident.

 The Disney Dream offers the latest designs in contemporary staterooms, elegant restaurants, and fabulous entertainment.
 In addition to the kids' clubs, there are nightclubs and lounges, as well as theaters for movies and live shows.

 Set sail aboard the Disney Dream for ports of call in the Bahamas and Castaway Cay (Disney's private island).
 The Dream's shorter Disney cruises are a particularly good choice for those cruising for the first time.
 Many guests are concerned about how well they will fare at sea.
 These shorter cruises give them a chance to experience a Disney Cruise vacation, and often leads to a "repeat" cruise on a longer itinerary.

 Click Here for more information on the Disney Dream

 Disney Dream Ship Details:

 Known as one of the "classic" ships, the Disney Wonder is every bit as elegant as its newer counterparts.
 Guests on the Disney Wonder will enjoy great food, entertainment and recreational activities.
 Kids will keep busy in the Oceaneer's Club and Oceaneer's Lab, while tweens can hang out in Edge and teens will find their own space at Vibe!